-CAFE' CONNECTION - A MEMORY CAFE'
+CAFE CONNECTION - A MEMORY CAFE

-A social gathering for anyone affected with memory challenges an their care partners.
-Attendees enjoy coffee, conversation, a creative experience with a guest artist, and learn about community resources.Grant funding is provided by the Jewish Community Foundation and the Jewish Federation of Southern New Jersey.
-This program is brought to the community through a collaboration of JFCS, JSHHS, and the Katz JCC.
+A social gathering for individuals affected with memory challenges and their care partners.
+Attendees enjoy coffee, conversation, a creative experience with a guest artist, and learn about community resources.
+To learn more, contact Reva Farenback-Brateman at email@example.com.
+Grant funding provided by Camden County Board of Commissioners.
+Cafe Connection is a collaboration of JFCS, JSHHS, and the Katz JCC.

 CAREGIVERS SUPPORT GROUP

 Caregivers often overlook giving care to themselves.
 This group focuses on helping caregivers share their experiences and struggles with other caregivers, and share support and resources.
 To learn more, contact Reva Farenback-Brateman at firstname.lastname@example.org.
 Sponsored by Samaritan Life-Enhancing Care.

 GRIEF SUPPORT GROUP